pypa/pipenv/docs/advanced.rst

 If you only have a ``requirements.txt`` file available when running ``pipenv install``, pipenv will automatically import the contents of this file and create a ``Pipfile`` for you.

+You can also specify ``$ pipenv install -r path/to/requirements.txt`` to import a requirements file.

+Note, that when importing a requirements file, they often have version numbers pinned, which you likely won't want in your ``Pipfile``, so you'll have to manually update your ``Pipfile`` afterwards to reflect this.

 .. _specifying_versions: